 - The lavish praise heaped on Unique seem inconsistent with the insurance coordinator position that she claims to have held for the past nine years.
 According to the consultant, Unique pretty much walks on water.
 If she really had the attributes “like an in-house consultant,” “110% loyalty,” and an “ownership mentality,” and was working for a DSO, and was willing to relocate, Pacific Dental Services (with over 700 offices, and growing by 80 per year) would have certainly promoted her by now, probably more than once.

 Hiring is a challenging process.
 It is difficult to find the right person, particularly in a booming economy with a labor shortage.
 In this all-consuming process, it is easy to lose the skepticism that needs to be there.
 To make a clumsy pun, Unique is not unique.
 Many resumes have false, misleading, or incomplete information, and we always need to read a resume critically.
 Many applicants have attributes that they want to hide from you.
-We can never forget to question the completeness, internal consistency, and reasonableness of a resume.
+We can never forget to question the completeness, internal consistency, and reasonableness of a resume when we read a resume critically.